What Is THCV?

 What is a Cannabinoid?

-As already mentioned, tetrahydrocannabivarin (THCV) is a cannabinoid.
-Cannabinoids are chemical molecules that occur naturally in a variety of planets, the human body, and can be synthesized in labs.
-We find these molecules prominently in the hemp and cannabis plants.
+Cannabinoids are chemical molecules that occur naturally in a variety of planets and the human body; they can also be synthesized in labs.
+Hemp and cannabis plants contain hundreds of cannabinoids.

-Cannabinoids interact with your body’s endocannabinoid system (ECS) to help regulate an incredibly wide variety of your body’s functions.
-The ECS is made up of the cannabinoids the body produces (called endocannabinoids), the receptors that those endocannabinoids bind to (CB1 and CB2 receptors), and the enzymes that help remove the cannabinoids from the body once they’ve performed their function.
+These compounds interact with your body’s endocannabinoid system (ECS) to help regulate an incredibly wide variety of bodily functions.
+The ECS consists of the cannabinoids the body produces (called endocannabinoids), the receptors that those endocannabinoids bind to (CB1 and CB2 receptors), and the enzymes that help remove the cannabinoids from the body once they’ve performed their function.

-That function that the endocannabinoids perform is to restore balance to whatever system in the body has gone out of whack.
-A variety of factors like injury, illness, or stress can cause any number of systems to need support.
-When things like this happen, the ECS creates endocannabinoids and sends them to the appropriate receptors.
-They can either activate (agonize) or deactivate (antagonize) the system to restore it to balance.
-If you’d like to learn more about the ECS you can read all about it here, or if you’d like to know more about how cannabinoids are converted, you can read about that here.
+The cannabinoids can either activate (agonize) or deactivate (antagonize) the system to restore it to balance.
+If you’d like to learn more about the ECS, you can read all about it here.
+If you’d like to know more about how cannabinoids are converted, you can read about that here.

 What is THCV?

-Tetrahydrocannabivarin (THCV) is a one of the hundreds of minor cannabinoids that are found in the hemp and cannabis plants.
-A minor cannabinoid means that appears at a far lower concentration than the two major cannabinoids, THC and CBD.
-While CBD and THC are prevalent throughout a wide variety of hemp and cannabis strains, THCV is most easily extracted from African sativa strains.
+Tetrahydrocannabivarin (THCV) is one of the hundreds of minor cannabinoids found in hemp and cannabis plants.
+Minor cannabinoids appear at a far lower concentration than the two major cannabinoids, tetrahydrocannabinol (THC) and cannabidiol (CBD).

 Because THCV is found in such low quantities and in a narrow range of strains, it was previously difficult and expensive to extract.
-However, excitement over the effects of THCV has led to an increase in demand.
-As that demand increased, more advanced cultivation techniques have been employed to produce hemp strains with higher levels of THCV and more sophisticated extraction methods have made it easier to concentrate it.
-There have also been ways discovered using laboratory equipment to naturally synthesize THCV from an acid known as THCVA by exposing it to light and heat.
+However, excitement over its effects has led to an increase in demand.

 Is THCV legal?

 Yes.
-When the 2018 Farm Bill was passed, all hemp products were made legal on federal level so long as they contained 0.3% or less of THC.
-Because THCV can be extracted from hemp and synthesized from the THCVA in hemp, it is federally legal.
+When Congress passed the 2018 Farm Bill, all hemp products were made legal on the federal level so long as they contained 0.3% or less of THC.
+Because THCV can be extracted from hemp and synthesized from the THCVA (tetrahydrocannabivarinic acid) in hemp, it is federally legal.

 Does THCV Get You High?

-THCV does have mild psychoactive effects, but these are a significantly less pronounced than the psychoactive effects of THC products like Delta 8, Delta 9, and Delta 10.
-THCV is often blended with these THC products to pronounce the effect of the high while also still maintaining the unique benefits of THCV.
+THCV does have mild psychoactive effects, but these are significantly less pronounced than the psychoactive effects of THC products like Delta 8, Delta 9, and Delta 10.
+THCV is often blended with those products to pronounce the effect of the high while maintaining its unique benefits.

 How does THCV Compare to THC?

-THCV and THC have more differences than just the extra letter at the end.
-Though they may sound very much the same and their chemical structures may look very much the same, the slight differences in their make-up lead to more dramatic differences in the ways the effect the ECS.
 THCV is, in chemistry terms, a homolog of THC.
-In layman’s terms, this means the two molecules are identical except for the difference of one repeating unit.
-In this case, THC has a 5-carbon side chain while THCV has only a 3-carbon side chain.
+In simpler terms, that means the two molecules are identical except for the difference of one repeating unit.
+In this case, THC has a 5-carbon side chain, while THCV has only a 3-carbon side chain.
 This might not mean a lot to anybody without a chemistry degree, but it is this small chemical difference that changes the way the two molecules affect the body.

 THCV, however, is a CB1 receptor antagonist.
-This means that when it bonds with a CB1 receptor, it deactivates it and suppresses the functions of the systems controlled by it.
-THC users often report a relaxing, sedative effect.
-THCV instead leaves users feeling more alert, clear headed, energized, and focused.
-In addition, while THC tends to increase appetite, THCV has been reported to help some suppress their appetites.
-This leads us perfectly into our next discussion of the many benefits of THCV.
+That means that when it bonds with a CB1 receptor, it suppresses the functions of the systems it controls.
+While THC users often report a relaxing, sedative effect, THCV often leaves users feeling more alert, clear-headed, energized, and focused.
+It may not be surprising to hear that THCV has also been used as an appetite suppressant.
+This leads us perfectly to our next discussion of the many benefits of THCV.

 What are the Benefits of THCV?